 This usually leads to fear-based aggression.
 To learn more about socialization read our article here

-Pain: Aggression that stems from pain is fairly straight forward a dog may bite or growl when in pain.
+Aggression that stems from pain is fairly straight forward a dog may bite or growl when in pain.

 To learn about more reasons why your dog may be behaving aggressively read our article on aggressive dog training.